 But remember, there's a tectonic plate much closer to Phuket, the one which caused the devastating 2004 Boxing day tsunami.

-Would Phuket be affected after the 6.9 magnitude quake in Thailand near Burma? almost 8 years agoAnswered by Kay via WorldNomads.com
+Would Phuket be affected after the 6.9 magnitude quake in Thailand near Burma? about 8 years agoAnswered by Kay via WorldNomads.com